udacity/create-your-own-adventure/english/eating-walls/find-a-toilet/door/open-door.md

 In that very moment your watch sings: 12 o'clock midnight.

-You jump back as you see dark black eyes.
+You jump back as you see dark black eyes...lifeless,black eyes, like a doll's eyes.

 Do you: